Driving through and camping at Dhermi

 - Some people – some English, working wifi, low prices, clean sea waters

-- Mad driving and garbage along the roads (as caring for the environment is considerate a duty for the poor only).
+- Mad driving and garbage along the roads (as caring for the environment is considerate a duty to the poor only).